smudge/decks/railsconf-2022/slides.md

 <img style="width:42%;margin:0 auto;" src="/images/jenkins.png" />

 <!--
 And, I saved this screengrab of our build history.
-(Now, I can tell this is really old because we haven't used Jenkins for years...)
+(Now, I can tell this is really old because we don't use Jenkins anymore...)

 And if you look closely, it's actually an entire year's worth of broken builds.